Personal-Library/mock-pizza-site/README.md

 # Concord Pizza

 ## Description
 This website is a mock-up for an imaginary restaurant Concord Pizza in Austin, TX.
-This website was created in order to gain some familiarity with MaterialUI.
+This website was created in order to gain some familiarity with MaterialUI and React.

 ## Technologies
 - React